joelharkes/wp-plugin-jih-schedular/readme.txt

 4. The add event pop-up when not logged in, can only add event with recaptcha (anti bots, spam!)

 == Changelog ==

+== 1.3.0 ==
+* Added option to only let logged in users book hours
+* Shows popup now notifying settings are saved (admin)
+* Fixed some texts to also be Dutch
+* Show more user friendly dates in popup
+* Logged in users can now overwrite there username and email in booked hour

 == 1.2.8 ==
 * Added setting for visibility calendar select box